 Please review the following information prior to beginning your nomination in JURA.

 - Nomination information entered in JURA is NOT automatically saved.
-Click the blue ‘Save Draft’ button frequently to ensure that you do not lose any information.
+Click the ‘Save Draft’ button frequently to ensure that you do not lose any information.

 - Once started, nomination forms can be found under the ‘In Progress Applications’ section of the Jura homepage.
 You may continue to work on your submission until the nomination deadline.

 - When your application is complete, select ‘submit’.
-Confirmation of successful submission will be available in your Jura homepage under ‘Submitted Applications’ and a copy of your submission will be sent to the email address used during registration.
+Confirmation of successful submission will be available on your Jura homepage under ‘Submitted Applications’ and a copy of your submission will be sent to the email address used during registration.

 - If you require technical support while creating your application, please contact the RNS Jura helpdesk at helpdesk@researchns.ca.